jmettraux/aac_magic/src/spells.md

 * **Duration:** 1 rnd per WP
 * **Speed:** 80 ft per WP

+Hit point draining arrows, can be harvested if recovered.

 The scarlet thread arrow fires from the weaver's hand, it goes through its target and takes 1d8 + skill HPs from it.
 The arrow flies then for damage * 10 feet and drops on the floor.
 It will dissolve after damage * 2 rounds.

 Should the arrow fall into water, it dissolves twice faster.